oneapi-src/level-zero-spec/scripts/core/PROG.md

 - There is no implicit association between a command list and a logical command queue.
   Therefore, a command list may be submitted to any or multiple logical command queues.
-- However, if a command list is meant to be submitted to a physical copy-only command queue, then it must be created using a command queue group ordinal with the
-  ::${X}_COMMAND_QUEUE_GROUP_FLAG_COPY_ONLY property, and submitted to a logical command queue created using the same ordinal.
+- However, if a command list is meant to be submitted to a physical copy-only command queue, then it must be created using a command queue group ordinal, with only ::${x}_command_queue_group_properties_t.copySupported is enabled, and submitted to a logical command queue created using the same ordinal.
 - The application is responsible for calling close before submission to a command queue.
 - Command lists do not inherit state from other command lists executed on the same command queue.  i.e. each command list begins execution in its own default state.